Strong modeling limits of graphs with bounded tree-width: Composition step

-We next verify that $M$ is a modeling limit, i.e., all first order definable subsets of $M^k$ for every $k\in\NN$ are measurable, and has the properties given in the statement of the theorem.
-The edge consistency of $M$ implies that, for every Hintikka chain $\Psi=(\psi_d)_{d\in\NN}$, the vertices $u$ of $M$ such that the $d$-Hintikka type of $u$ is $\psi_d$ for all $d\in\NN$ are exactly the vertices whose first coordinate is $\Psi$, i.e., vertices $(\Psi,i)\in V_f$ if $\nu(\Psi)\in\NN$ and vertices $(\Psi,n_0,h_1,n_1,\ldots,h_k,n_k)\in V_{\infty}$ if $\nu(\Psi)=\infty$.
-If $\psi$ is a local first order formula with a single free variable, then the set of the Hintikka chains $\Psi$ of vertices $v$ of $M$ such that $M\models\psi(v)$ is a finite union of basic sets of Hintikka chains.
-This implies that the subset of the vertices $v$ of $M$ such that $M\models\psi(v)$ is open and so measurable.
+We next verify that $M$ is a modeling, in particular, that all first order definable subsets of $M^k$ for every $k\in\NN$ are measurable, and has the properties given in the statement of the theorem.
+The edge consistency of $M$ implies that, for every Hintikka chain $\Psi=(\psi_d)_{d\in\NN}$, the vertices $v$ of $M$ such that the $d$-Hintikka type of $v$ is $\psi_d$ for all $d\in\NN$ are exactly the vertices whose first coordinate is $\Psi$, i.e., vertices $(\Psi,i)\in V_f$ if $\nu(\Psi)\in\NN$ and vertices $(\Psi,n_0,h_1,n_1,\ldots,h_k,n_k)\in V_{\infty}$ if $\nu(\Psi)=\infty$.
+In particular, it holds that $\langle \psi_d,M\rangle=\mu(\psi_d)$ by the definition of the measure on $X\cap V_{\infty}$.
+If $\psi$ is a local first order formula with a single free variable, then the set of the Hintikka chains $\Psi$ of vertices $v$ of $M$ such that $M\models\psi(v)$ is a finite union of disjoint basic sets of Hintikka chains, specifically, if $\psi$ has quantifier depth at most $d$ and uses only the first $d$ unary relations $U_i$, then this is the set of Hintikka chains $\Psi$ such that the $d$-Hintikka type of $\Psi$ contains $\psi$.
+This implies that the subset of the vertices $v$ of $M$ such that $M\models\psi(v)$ is open (in the topological space $V_f\cup V_{\infty}$) and so measurable, and its measure is equal to the sum of the Stone measures of the $d$-Hintikka formulas that are associated with the roots of the subtrees of $\TT_{\FOlocal}$ corresponding to these basic sets.
 We also obtain that the discrete Stone measure and the Stone measure of the modeling $M$ are $\nu$ and $\mu$, respectively.